 - USGS Maps

-While many of these resources are online, we’ll work with paper maps to uncover clues about the past and present including locations of railroads, changes in rivers and roads, and the growth of towns and cities.
+Many of these resources are online.
+We’ll look at digital and paper maps to uncover clues about the past and present including locations of railroads, changes in rivers and roads, and the growth of towns and cities.

 Audience: Staff working in Genealogy & Local History departments and General Reference with patrons of all ages.